quandl/quandl-python/README.md

 ## Retrieving Data

-There is a quick method for retrieving data and a detailed method, more suitable to application programming.
+There is a quick method for retrieving data and a detailed method; the latter more suitable to application programming.
 Both methods work with Quandl's two types of data structures: time-series (dataset) data and non-time series (datatable).

 The following quick call can be used to retrieve a dataset: